blegrand/google-analytics-php-library/README.md

 - Mail : baptiste.legrand@gmail.com
 - Twitter : @Baptiste_L

+# Setup & Configuration #
+- download the file and put it in the wp-content/plugins/ directory.
+- make sure you use the correct value for the GA_PROPERTY_ID constant : it has to be your Google Analytics property ID

 # Pull request #
 I'd like to keep it simple.
 - If you want to make this plugin more complete ( = add more features), then maybe fork it and make it an other project.